kk7nc/RMDL/README.md

     git clone --recursive https://github.com/kk7nc/RMDL.git

-he primary requirements for this package are Python 3 with Tensorflow version 1.0.1 or greater.
+The primary requirements for this package are Python 3 with Tensorflow.
 The requirements.txt file contains a listing of the required Python packages; to install all requirements, run the following:

     pip -r install requirements.txt